-On this edition of No Holds Barred, host Eddie Goldman spoke with Mike Martelle, the owner and head instructor of the Grizzly Gym.
+On this edition of No Holds Barred, host Eddie Goldman spoke with independent journalist, freelance writer, St. Louis cab driver, and youth wrestling coach Umar Lee.

 No Holds Barred is also available on mobile phones and iPads through Stitcher.

 Also, No Holds Barred is available through iTunes.

 The No Holds Barred theme song is called “The Heist”, which is also available on iTunes by composer Ian Snow.

 No Holds Barred is free to listen to and is sponsored by: